digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

-# Note: SIPs and AIPs
+# Note on SIPs and AIPs

 SIPs and AIPs do not necessarily have a 1-to-1 relationship.